jsmolka/blog/content/eggvance/progress-report-1/index.md

 ## Final Words
 All of this progress sounds great.
 Sadly you can't hear it because there is no audio implementation just yet.
 That's the last thing I'll do.
 Before that, I need to improve the accuracy and performance of the emulator.
 It's not bad, but I could be better.
 This report will serve as a baseline, and I'll try to make more of those with specific information in the future.

-[^1]: What a boring class this was.
-The lecturer went over the basics of structured programming and the C/C++ memory model.
-At least I could use the time to work on my side projects.
-[^2]: I'll revisit GB emulation at some point in the future but for now, it just isn't what I want to do.
-[^3]: I regret not starting this earlier.
-The sensation of getting even the simplest demo to work was amazing, and booting Pokémon Emerald for the first time made me jump across the room in euphoria.